etern9l/dbd-external-aura/README.md

 ## Dead By Daylight External Basic

-A simple external for Dead by Daylight that displays auras (charms) around characters and objects.
+A simple external for Dead by Daylight that displays auras (chams) around characters and objects.

 ![Description of the image](https://i.imgur.com/FIYCwoZ.png)